matiboy/angular2-prettyjson/README.md

-# Angular 2 Pretty Json v1.0.4
+# Angular 2 Pretty Json v1.0.5

 A module for Angular 2 debug output of objects.
 Contains a pipe similar to [JsonPipe](https://angular.io/docs/ts/latest/api/common/index/JsonPipe-class.html) but adds support for spacing and handling of circular structures.
 Also contains a component that outputs any object with syntax highlight.
-Warning: just as the `JsonPipe`, this is an impure pipe and should used only for debugging purposes.
+**Warning**: just as the `JsonPipe`, this is an impure pipe and should used only for debugging purposes.

 ## Install